andreabergia/angular-crash-course/experiments/pages/rest.md

 ## Introduction

 [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) is an architectural paradigm for designing web applications, based on HTTP 1.1 and URLs (also known as URIs).
-The main design points are:

-- clear separation of clients and servers
-- stateless
-- cacheable
-- transparently layered (the client doesn't know to which specific machine it is talking)
-- uniform interface, which we'll now discuss in detail.

 The central principle is the concept of _resources_.
 A server can provide access to multiple resources via URLs.
 The clients and servers communicates _representations_ of the resources and access them only using the principal methods of the HTTP 1.1 standard: